What Are the Best Real Estate Agent Certifications and Designations?

 - Asia/Pacific & International Real Estate

 - The Americas & International Real Estate

 OR you can substitute ONE of the below for ONE of the above:

-- NAR's At Home With Diversity (1 day)
+- NAR's At Home With Diversity (one-day course)

 - CCIM - Residential Real Estate Financial Analysis

-If you're an agent interested in energy sustainability and efficiency in real estate, this is one of those real estate agent designations that could take your passion to the next level.
+If you're an agent interested in energy sustainability and efficiency in real estate, this designation could take your passion to the next level.
 You gain benefits, like members-only marketing tools, knowledge about marketing homes with green features, information regarding how to communicate with clients interested in various facets of living green, and improved visibility as a professional who cares about our planet - among other perks, such as being listed in the online Green directory.

 - While it’s free to apply and maintain your first year of membership, you’ll need to pay $98.50 in annual fees for subsequent years.

 - Complete two courses: Green Day 1 and Green Day 2, available online or in the classroom.